 Create a high humidity environment by placing the pot on a tray that contains gravel and water.
 The evaporating water will raise the humidity level around the plant.
 You can also place a humidifier near the plants.
 Frequent misting of the plants also raises the humidity level in the area.

 How to Grow Gardenias

 - USDA Zones: 7-11

-- Sun Exposure: Full sun with afternoon shade
+- Sun Exposure: Morning sun with afternoon shade

-- Soil Type: Moist, well-drained soil that is slightly acidic
+- Soil Type: Moist, well-draining soil that is slightly acidic

 - When It's in Trouble: Leaves turn brown or have brown spots, usually caused by poor-draining soil or low humidity, although brown leaves can signal a pest infestation